-There’s no need to warn you that Christmas is fast approaching (and if it wasn’t Christmas it would be New Years, Easter, birthdays, Anzac Day, weddings, engagement parties…the celebration list goes on).
-As the invitations roll in do you find yourself feeling apprehensive about how you’re going to stay social and have fun while sticking to your dietary and lifestyle plan?
+There’s no need to warn you that Christmas is fast approaching (and if it weren’t Christmas it would be New Years, Easter, birthdays, Anzac Day, weddings, engagement parties…the celebration list goes on).
+As the invitations roll in, do you find yourself feeling apprehensive about how you’re going to stay social and have fun while sticking to your dietary and lifestyle plan?

-In order to squeeze as much fun and joy as possible out of these social occasions, here are 7 strategies to get maximum enjoyment while sticking to your health plan:
+In order to squeeze as much fun and joy as possible out of these social occasions, here are seven strategies to get maximum enjoyment while sticking to your health plan:

 Eat before you go.
-This is the golden rule for success.
-If you eat before you leave home and then you get to the party and it turns out they thought gluten free just meant no bread and dairy free only applied to milk, you’ll be fine.
+That is the golden rule for success.
+If you eat before you leave home, and then you get to the party, and it turns out they thought gluten-free just meant no bread and dairy-free only applied to milk; you’ll be fine.

 Take snacks.
 Always.
-If you carry a bag you’re not really limited to the amount you can smuggle in.
-If your only form of carriage is a jean pocket you’ll need to think snack bar or most definitely go nuts on step 2.
+If you carry a bag, you’re not really limited to the amount you can smuggle in.
+If your only form of carriage is a jeans pocket, you’ll need to think snack bar or most definitely go nuts on step 2.